-INX media case: SG Tushar Mehta, Senior Advocate Kapil Sibal enter court room
+INX media case: Court reserves order on extension of CBI Remand

-New Delhi, Aug 26: Former Union Finance Minister P Chidambaram will be produced before special CBI court today in connection with the INX Media alleged corruption case.
+New Delhi, Aug 26: The CBI court on Monday reserved the order on remand application of CBI seeking further remand of Former Union Finance Minister P Chidambaram in connection with the INX Media alleged corruption case.
 He was earlier sent to the 5-day custody in the alleged case.
+Order is expected after half an hour.

 Chidambaram and co had accounts in Argentina, British Virgin Islands, France, Austria....., says ED